Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 |---|

-| Roblox Built-In | Core Roblox settings | In-app only | Free | Non-negotiable first step |
+| Roblox Built-In | Core Roblox settings | In-app chat, friends, spending | Free | Non-negotiable first step |

 | Qustodio | Detailed screen time | App/web activity logs | ~$55/yr | Best pure screen time tool |